meteorhacks/kmdb/README.md

 ## Configuration

 Create a configuration JSON file with following fields.
 All fields are mandatory.
-When starting the server, use `kmdb -config /path/to/config.json` to use your settings. *Note: config file format will change significantly when multiple db support is implemented.*
+When starting the server, use `kmdb -config /path/to/config.json` to use your settings.

 ```json
 {